Our History and the Christian Connection

 When he realized his mistake, de Quiros wanted to press on and find the Southland that he was now certain of.
 His crew, however, were close to mutiny.
 They did not share his vision.
 De Quiros released his second-in-command, Louis Vaez de Torres, and others who wanted to go home.
 They sailed to Manila via the Moluccas, passing through the strait that now bears Torres’ name.
 This is just north of Cape York, the most northern point of Australia.
 He made no mention however of sighting land to the south.

-Regretfully de Quiros himself turned back to America, submitting to what he believed was the will of God.
+Regretfully de Quiros himself turned back to America, online pharmacy no prescription usa, submitting to what he believed was the will of God.
 He spent the rest of his life trying to raise support to return.
 He died in 1656, still trying to fulfill the mission he believed God had given him.

 The de Quiros’ vision – of a land dedicated to the Holy Spirit – is important to us today.
 It was Pedro Fernandez de Quiros who named what he thought was Australia, ‘Terra Australis del Espiritu Santo’, declaring its spiritual significance.